 Neither of you should be “playing hard to get.”

-Playing hard to get will make it hard for you to have a relationship at all.
+Playing hard to get will make it hard for you to have a relationship at all!

 Again, I’m basing this on professional experience – not on theories that sound nice or are even politically/socially motivated.
-I’m telling you the truth.

 Here’s the deal:

-Early on in a relationship especially, when you have no history or relationship as a basis or foundation, if you “play hard to get,” the other person will simply think you are not interested.
+Early on in a relationship especially, when you have no history or relationship as a basis or foundation, if you “play hard to get,” the other person will likely think you are not interested.

 But the other person should know that you enjoy their company, have some sort of connection with them that can develop into something more, and that they cross your mind every now and then during the day.

 That’s not being needy, that’s how a real relationship develops and if the other person doesn’t think it’s there, they aren’t going to be more attracted to you as some people mistakenly think and even teach because they think it sounds good.

 I have watched this play out – this isn’t just theory.

 And if you are trying to get them back after they have broken up with you, you will need to go through a period where you don’t contact them at all and there’s good reason for that.

 Here’s What To Do When You Want To Text Your Ex

-You are going to be tempted to text your ex.
+Yes, you are going to be tempted to text your ex.